 Parents/Carers wishing their child/children to be withdrawn from all religious education and Collective Worship should contact the Headteacher.

 Within Collective Worship the children are given the opportunity to reflect not only on the subject matter within the Collective Worship but also on current events throughout the world.
 This provides a safe environment for the children to consider and empathize with people and communities who are less fortunate than themselves, or who have suffered in unforeseeable events.

 The children also have the opportunities to work in established groups to prepare the days Collective Worship.
 They open with the school prayer, light the candle, then say the closing prayer.
 The music monitors take responsibility for the choice of hymn and preparing the appropriate music disc.

-The children are active participants during the worship and have recently learned about the Easter story as part of their work towards the church display.
-The displays are changed throughout the year to coincide with the christian calendar and are located in the children’s corner at St Giles Church, Hartington.
+The children are active participants during the Worship and have recently learned about the Easter story as part of their work towards the church display.
+The displays are changed throughout the year to coincide with the Christian calendar and are located in the children’s corner in the South Transept at St Giles Church, Hartington.

 Once a term we welcome M.A.S.T.
 (Matlock Area Schools Trust), who present Bible Stories to the children using puppetry.
 Our Benefice Vicar visit will take services either in school or in the church.